binbashar/le-genai-ml/genai-agentcore-demos/agentcore-gateway/README.md

 ## Contributing

-This is a minimal POC demonstrating AgentCore Gateway capabilities.
+This is a POC demonstrating AgentCore Gateway capabilities.
 To extend:

 1. Add new tools in `tools/` directory
 2. Update `deploy.py` for multi-tool deployment